Process, Roles and Responsibilities

 - Andrew Reilly, Campus Design and Facilities Development

 - Stan Waddell, Computing Services

-The COVID coordinator is charged with monitoring government requirements applicable to returning to campus, developing the university’s own minimum requirements for units to do so, and ensuring that the community is adhering to the requirements.
-The COVID coordinator, in consultation with the deans and vice presidents, is authorized to prioritize units’ return to campus, with any prioritization conflicts to be resolved by the EMT.
+The COVID coordinator is charged with monitoring government requirements applicable to returning to campus, developing the university’s own minimum requirements for units to do so and ensuring that the community is adhering to the requirements.
+The COVID coordinator, in consultation with the deans and vice presidents, is authorized to prioritize units’ return to campus during the pandemic, with any prioritization conflicts to be resolved by the EMT.

-In addition to those essential personnel who have been working on campus throughout the pandemic crisis, the university has identified some initial groups (primarily in the research realm) who are piloting a return to campus and developing comprehensive plans to address the necessary requirements.
+In addition to those essential personnel who have been working on campus throughout the pandemic crisis, the university has been implementing a phased approach to return to on-campus activities that support the university’s education and research mission.
+Anyone on campus must be part of a return to campus plan through their academic, research or administrative unit.